Mary T. Rodgers

 Research interest(s)/area of expertise

-Mass spectrometry; infrared spectroscopy; structure and thermochemistry via ion-molecule reactions, collision-induced dissociation, infrared multiple photon dissociation action spectroscopy, and theoretical calculations
+Tandem mass spectrometry; infrared spectroscopy; structure and thermochemistry via ion-molecule reactions, energy-resolved and threshold collision-induced dissociation, infrared multiple photon dissociation action spectroscopy, and theoretical calculations

 Research